norpuma/HorntonEpic/Notes/Gameplay/Proposal - History 02 - TheOtherworldlyInvader - Storylines.md

 - Starts moderately confident and moderately charming, not very moral.
 Spending a lot of money to make people like him with all kinds of gifts.
 Has debts.
 Has small affairs with a woman at work - Sam - and is thinking of hiring a maid and plans to have a cute, young maid who he imagines he can seduce.
 - Ends up blackmailed by his maid - Gina - and his office affair - Sam - who gain control of him and his life.
 Through the cult, the girls are able to instill some compulsions in him and make him dedicatedly give them cunnilingus until command to stop and to be unable to climax until given a command word.
 They sometimes enjoy each other, but, mostly, Gina lusts for Marcus big, sturdy, obedient cock.
 -- Inspired by Stocking Tops.txt
+## Maxwell Jones: Alex's boss, jerk and powerful.
+Manager of the sales department at the magazine publisher.
 ## Melissa Bronson: Nice.
 Last year student at the Finishing School.
 Daddy's girl and extremely loyal and loving to him.
 Part time job at the mall.
 Daughter to Forest.
 - Starts nice and dedicated, a serious student hampered for having to take a part-time job and not able to focus enough on her studies.
 She loves her father - Forest - and wishes he was happier.
 She wishes he would date, but he is always very reluctant.
 She enjoy sher time with her father very much.
 She is sexually well resolved and dated a guy - Evan - for a time.
 She masturbates from time to time, usually thinking of having a sexy and exotic lover taking her away on trips to exotic places.
 - Ends up corrupted enough to have sex with anything that moves, including her father.
 She has the distinction of not having been broken to harm and humiliate her father, staying very loyal to him.
 Y still enjoys getting her to watch her father being humiliated and getting Forest to watch her being thoroughly and embarrassedly fucked.